 Preparation of sample for initial microscopic examination

-Thoroughly mix the semen specimen in order to ensure as much as possible that the sample you are examining is representative of the whole specimen.
-One recommended mixing method is to aspirate the sample 10 times into a wide-bore disposable plastic pipette, gently so as not to create air bubbles.
+Thoroughly mix the semen specimen to ensure as much as possible that the sample you are examining is representative of the whole specimen.
+One recommended mixing method is to gently aspirate the sample 10 times into a wide-bore disposable plastic pipette so as not to create air bubbles.
 Obtain the sample to be examined immediately after mixing the contents in the original container.
-If additional aliquots are taken, mix the specimen in the original container again before taking those samples.
+If additional aliquots are taken, mix the specimen in the original container before taking those samples.

 Initial microscopic examination of semen is first done using 100X magnification.
 Observe mucous strand formation, sperm aggregation, and/or sperm agglutination.